solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/change_response_status/_index.md

 #### Update Virtual Service
 To implement this behavior, we need to add the following to our Virtual Service definition:

+{{% notice warning %}}
+Without the else statement, the status header is set to empty which will CRASH envoy since it expects the status header to have a nonempty value.
+{{% /notice %}}

 {{< highlight yaml "hl_lines=20-35" >}}
 apiVersion: gateway.solo.io/v1
 kind: VirtualService